 To receive The Cardiff Award, students must complete at least 70 hours of extra-curricular activities in two different roles.
-There’s a number of activities you can complete that can count towards these hours – for example having an active role in your society or sports club, your part-time work, or volunteering locally or abroad.
+There’s a number of activities you can complete that can count towards these hours – for example having an active role in your society or sports club, your part-time work, work experience, or volunteering locally or abroad.

 There’s also a range of opportunities and services within the University that many previous students have taken part in that can count towards your Award:

 The Work Experience Team now has a dedicated space on the online Jobs Board under the placement section where we advertise our full range of opportunities – many of which would be an ideal way for you to complete your 70 hours’ work experience!
 The team has contacts with a variety of local employers who target Cardiff University students and graduates specifically, so you are in a great position to get some invaluable work experience for your future careers.

 You can also talk through your options face-to-face with a member of the team through our Drop-In sessions held once a week between 1pm and 4pm, where one of the Internship Officers will be able to help.
 Book in person on the day from 12 noon at the Careers & Employability help desk, 51A Park Place.